At a Glance

 Epson's IC test handlers employ Epson's original robotics technology to achieve high throughput, stable operation, and excellent usability.

-Epson will contribute to the development of smart communications, power, transportation and manufacturing systems with advanced and original quartz timing and sensing solutions and low-power semiconductor solutions.
+Epson will contribute to the development of smart communications, power, transportation and manufacturing systems with advanced quartz timing and sensing solutions and low-power semiconductor solutions.

 Quartz crystal devices

 Quartz is an extremely frequency-stable material.
-Epson uses its original QMEMS® technology to exploit this feature to the fullest and provide crystal devices used in consumer products such a s smartphones, as well as in infrastructure and automotive applications that require exceptional accuracy and reliability.
-Epson meets the timing and sensing needs of different industries with timing devices such as crystal units, oscillators, and real-time clock modules and sensing devices such as gyrosensors.
-We are also creating new value with groundbreaking devices such as small atomic oscillators.
+Epson exploits this feature to provide crystal devices that are used in smart phones and many other consumer products, as well as in infrastructure and automotive applications that require exceptional accuracy and reliability.
+Epson also serves a wide range of industries by providing timing devices, such as crystal units, oscillators, and real-time clock modules, and sensing devices, such as gyro-sensors and inertial measurement units (IMUs).

-Epson develops and provides a variety of low-power semiconductor devices, such as LCD controllers and drivers, microcontrollers, and application-specific ICs (ASICs).
-Epson semiconductors are used in a wide range of products, from healthcare to automotive equipment.
+Epson develops and provides a variety of low-power semiconductor devices, such as LCD controllers, microcontrollers, ASICs, and LCD drivers.
+From wearable products to automotive devices, Epson semiconductors are used in a wide range of products.

-Epson Atmix Corporation develops high-performance superfine powders that are used as raw material in items such as electronic components.
-These powders are produced using Atmix's original atomization process.
+Epson develops high-performance superfine powders that are used as raw material in items such as electronic components.
+These powders are produced using our original atomization process.

-Epson leverages original thin-film deposition technology to provide the electronics, semiconductor, automotive, medical and other industries with high-added-value surface finishes (e.g., gold-tin alloy plating on wafers, and gold spot plating on flex tape).
+Epson leverages its thin-film deposition and photo-etching technologies to provide the electronics, semiconductor, automotive, medical and other industries with surface-finished goods (e.g., gold-tin alloy plating on wafers and decorative watch bands) and printed circuit boards.